iconclass/server/src/help/search.md

           {{% aimg panorama2 %}}

 The view of an identifiable city will, by definition, contain buildings or other details that you may want to document as named entities.
+If you would not recognize certain buildings, you wouldn't know which city was represented.
-A famous painting like the Vermeer has been extensively analysed; buildings have been identified and the exact vantage point has been established and attempts have been made to determine the exact date and time.
-However that may be, buildings like the Schiedam and Rotterdam city-gates or the New Church and the typical
+A famous painting like Vermeer's has been extensively analysed; buildings have been identified, Vermeer's exact vantage point has been reconstructed and attempts have even been made to determine the exact date and time - as if the painting were a digital snapshot with a timestamp and geolocation information.

           {{% aimg delft %}}

+However that may be, buildings like the __Schiedamse Poort__ and the __Rotterdamse Poort__ or the __Nieuwe Kerk__ are typically among the landmarks that would be tagged as identified details in the metadata.
+Of the __Rotterdamse Poort__, for example, you may want to register the fact that it was one of Delft's __city-gates__:

+          {{% aimg citygate %}}

+To find the appropriate notation to enter the specific name of an historical building, simply search for __historical__ and __building__:

+          {{% aimg histobuilding %}}

+Should both be tagged a little systematically, Vermeer's _View of Delft_ would pop up side by side with this drawing by Balthazar Jooss which shows Delft from more or less the same vantage point ten years before the city-view changed dramatically as both city-gates were torn down in 1836.

+          {{% aimg rotterdamsepoort %}}

+These would be among the Iconclass concepts the descriptions would share:

+          11Q712 · church (exterior)
+          25I12 · prospect of city, town panorama, silhouette of city 25I1461 · city-gate
+          46C231 · tow-boat, towing-barge
+          61E(DELFT) · names of cities and villages (with NAME) 61F(NIEUWE KERK) · names of historical buildings, sites, streets, etc. (with NAME) 61F(ROTTERDAMSE POORT) · names of historical buildings, sites, streets, etc. (with NAME)

 ### Recreation

 {{% aimg newsearches3 %}}